-My message to advertisers is: stay the course.
+So, my message to advertisers remains: stay the course.
 Here’s why:

 - Social ad dollars are easy to reallocate – First and probably most reasonably, reallocating advertising dollars is pretty easy.
 Whereas linear and some digital buys have long lead times, the self-serve nature of social advertising makes it fairly easy to change at a moment’s notice.
 Should the TikTok ban take effect in 45 days, the IOs you’ve created with TikTok will be flexible and you will be able to reinvest that money elsewhere.
 If your media is running on auction, once the ban takes effect, the cancelation happens immediately.
 No matter what, create a backup media plan, but don’t get hasty and reallocate dollars today.
 The user base is still there, it’s still active and your ads will still be effective.

 - Unique Ad Options – Here’s the kicker, though.
 If your campaign was inherently UGC-oriented or counted on one of TikTok’s more unique ad options, like a branded hashtag challenge, you can’t easily change your creative or your buy.
 It wouldn’t be an apples to apples switch.
 In this case, you’ll need a contingency plan that is potentially a rework of your entire strategy and approach.
 While there are hashtag challenges on Instagram, they’re not buyable just yet and advertisers won’t get the same exposure as branded challenges receive as a part of the For You page on TikTok.